 Terror probe launched after deadly Paris knife attack

-PARIS: A man armed with a knife was shot dead by police in central Paris late on Saturday (May 12) after he killed one person and injured four, prompting a terror probe.
+PARIS: A knifeman was shot dead by police in central Paris late on Saturday (May 12) after he killed one person and injured four, prompting a terror probe.

 The attack took place near the city's main opera house in an area full of bars, restaurants and theatres which were brimming on a weekend night.